Goal Settings Limitations

 - Slash.
 What do you need to stop doing or to change?

 - Schedule.
 Set aside the time to do those things.
-Add those important milestones or tasks to your calendar.
+Add important milestones or tasks to your calendar.

 Now here’s how you can tell whether it’s really a vision, or not.
 A BIG, purposeful vision causes you to feel slightly uncomfortable.